This post may contain affiliate links. Please read mydisclosure policy.

 Jamaican Rice and Peas is a traditional island staple.
 This Caribbean flavored rice has a mild coconut flavor and is usually made with pigeon peas.
 However, sometimes these are hard to find in your local grocery store so I’ve substituted small red beans.

 If you spend any time around my house for dinner you will know that I love salsa.
-Chips and salsa is one of my snacking weaknesses.
-Salsas add a bright spicy flavor to anything.
-Traditional salsa fresca is something that I almost always have in the fridge for eating on eggs – or basically anything.
+Chips and salsa are one of my snacking weaknesses.
+Salsas add a bright, spicy flavor to anything.
+Traditional salsa Fresca is something that I almost always have in the fridge for eating on eggs – or anything.

 - Preheat oven.